-(1) Subject to paragraph (4), no business shall be transacted at a Meeting or Committee of the Council unless at least half of the whole number of Members are present; the exception is the Planning Committee which requires a quarter of the Members present and voting.
+- (1) Subject to paragraph (4), no business shall be transacted at a Meeting or Committee of the Council unless at least half of the whole number of Members are present; the exception is the Planning Committee which requires a quarter of the Members present and voting. - (2) If during a meeting, the person presiding, after the number of Members present is counted, declares that a meeting is inquorate and it is unlikely

-- (2) If during a meeting, the person presiding, after the number of Members present is counted, declares that a meeting is inquorate and it is unlikely that there will be a quorum present within a reasonable time, he/she shall declare the meeting adjourned. - (3) Any uncompleted business on the agenda of a meeting adjourned under Standing Order 7(2) above, shall be tabled for discussion at the reconvened meeting.
-No business, other than the uncompleted business on the agenda of the meeting adjourned, may be discussed at the reconvened meeting. - (4) Where more than one-quarter of the Members become disqualified at the same time then, until the number of Members in office is increased to not less than three-quarters of the whole number of Members, the quorum of the Council shall be determined by reference to the number of Members remaining qualified instead of by reference to the whole number of Members.
+170117 - Standing Orders - v2.0 Page 7 of 46 that there will be a quorum present within a reasonable time, he/she shall declare the meeting adjourned.

+- (4)(3) Any uncompleted business on the agenda of a meeting adjourned under Standing Order 7(2) above, shall be tabled for discussion at the reconvened meeting.
+No business, other than the uncompleted business on the agenda of the meeting adjourned, may be discussed at the reconvened meeting. - (5)(4) Where more than one-quarter of the Members become disqualified at the same time then, until the number of Members in office is increased to not less than three-quarters of the whole number of Members, the quorum of the Council shall be determined by reference to the number of Members remaining qualified instead of by reference to the whole number of Members.